shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 #### ABOUT THE MEAL

 Let it be known, I am not a fan of pumpkin.
 Usually, I turn the other way when offered anything of the pumpkin variety.
-However, a few Christmases ago our sweet neighbor delivered a similar sweet treat and I gave it a try.
-She drew me in with that cream cheese frosting.
-Here is one pumpkin dessert that even pumpkin-haters like myself may enjoy.
+However, a few Christmases ago our sweet neighbor delivered a pumpkin sweet treat like this and I gave it a try.
+She got me with that cream cheese frosting.
+So here is a pumpkin dessert that even pumpkin-haters like myself can enjoy.